tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 Sometimes I thought that a large part of my life had been a series of mistakes.
 Don't get me wrong, I also had good and happy moments, but as it often happens, they were few and overshadowed by the bad memories.

 The worst part was being aware of it.
 Knowing how I had wasted so many good opportunities that would never come back, at least not in the same way.

-On several occasions, I could have bought digital currency at a ridiculously low price that years later would be worth more than gold.
-What would have become of my life if I had seized those opportunities?

 I've never been ambitious, I've never desired to live in opulence, but I would have liked to have a simple and happy life in a good home to live in, a little house close to nature, with a small garden to grow a vegetable patch, space for a chicken coop, some fruit trees, and a swimming pool alongside a small workshop.